 Improving Immune Therapies

-Won Jin is exploring a new target called PTPN22 with the aim of improving immune therapies for pancreatic cancer.
+Won Jin Ho is exploring a new target called PTPN22 with the aim of improving immune therapies for pancreatic cancer.
 PTPN22 is a protein that regulates the function of immune T cells, Jin says.
 People born with mutations in the gene are at higher risk for autoimmune diseases—conditions where a person’s own immune cells attack healthy organs and cells.
-Following this clue, Jin took a closer look at potential role the gene could be playing in cancer immunity and found that it puts the brakes on T cells, stopping these foot soldiers of the immune system from going after cancer cells.
-In mouse models, Jin found that when PTPN22 is blocked, an immune response to the cancer starts.
+Following this clue, Ho took a closer look at potential role the gene could be playing in cancer immunity and found that it puts the brakes on T cells, stopping these foot soldiers of the immune system from going after cancer cells.
+In mouse models, Ho found that when PTPN22 is blocked, an immune response to the cancer starts.
 Jin is working with colleagues at Purdue University on a new drug that blocks PTPN22, which he hopes to ultimately study in clinical trials.

 He is also focused on new technologies that can accelerate cancer biomarker discoveries.
-For example, using a technology known as mass cytometry that provides data on more than 40 characteristics of cells, Jin is helping Dung Le, Katie Bever and Elizabeth Jaffee evaluate immunotherapies for pancreatic cancer.
+For example, using a technology known as mass cytometry that provides data on more than 40 characteristics of cells, Ho is helping Dung Le, Katie Bever and Elizabeth Jaffee evaluate immunotherapies for pancreatic cancer.
 He is performing immune profiles of tissue and blood obtained from patients before and during treatment with a variety of immunotherapies to monitor how the immune system responds.
 His goal is to identify biomarkers that can tell if an immunotherapy is working and to predict patients most likely to benefit.

 Approaching Treatment from the Patient Perspective